 which explains how to do it.
 I ended up using a slightly different

-approach as you can’t pass arguments to ocamldebug
+approach as you can’t pass arguments to ocamldebug when running it

 from within Emacs (at least I couldn’t get it to work).
 I decided to